On the evolution of random integer compositions: Random compositions

 The size $|\cnp|$ has variance $np/q^2$, and so exhibits a concentrated distribution as long as $p\gg n^{-1}$.
 In particular, by Chebyshev's inequality, we have the following: \begin{obs} $\prob{\big| |\cnp|-np/q \big|\geqs\alpha\sqrt{np}/q} \leqs \alpha^{-2}$. \end{obs}

-Geometric random compositions of size $m$ are uniformly distributed over $\ccnm$: \begin{prop} A random composition $\cnp$ whose terms sum to $m$ is is equally likely to be any one of the distinct $n$-compositions of $m$. \end{prop} \begin{proof} Suppose $C\in\ccnm$.
-Then,

-\end{proof} Thus, $\cnp$ conditioned on the event $|\cnp|=m$ is equal in distribution to $\cnm$.
+Geometric random compositions of size $m$ are uniformly distributed over $\ccnm$: \begin{prop} A random composition $\cnp$ whose terms sum to $m$ is equally likely to be any one of the distinct $n$-compositions of $m$. \end{prop} \begin{proof} If $C_1,C_2\in\ccnm$, then $ \prob{\cnp=C_1} \eq p^mq^n \eq \prob{\cnp=C_2}. $ \qedhere \end{proof} Thus, $\cnp$ conditioned on the event $|\cnp|=m$ is equal in distribution to $\cnm$.
 Note that this holds for {any} choice of $p$ and $m$.
-As is the case with random graphs, the probabilistic model is more amenable to analysis, so we prefer to work with $\cnp$ and then transfer the results to~$\cnm$ (see Propositions~\ref{propMonotoneAsymptEquiv}, \ref{propThresholdTransfer} and~\ref{propExactPattCnmEqCnpProb} below).
+As is the case with random graphs, $\cnp$ is more amenable to analysis than $\cnm$, so we prefer to work with $\cnp$ and then transfer the results to~$\cnm$ (see Propositions~\ref{propMonotoneAsymptEquiv}, \ref{propThresholdTransfer} and~\ref{propExactPattCnmEqCnpProb} below).